iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 # Getting Started With Dataframe.

 ## Introduction
- Dataframe are the mostly used data structure in R. Dataframe is a list where all components have name and are on the same line.
-Easiest way of understanding about dataframe is the visualization of spreadsheets.
-The first row is represented by header.
-The header is given by the list component name.
-Each column can store the different datatype which is called a variable and each row is an observation across multiple variables, since dataframe are like spreadsheet we can insert the data how we will like to.
-There are many possibilities to inserting data.
+Dataframes are the most commonly used data structures in R. A dataframe is a list in which all components have names and are arranged in rows and columns.
+The easiest way to understand a dataframe is by visualizing it as a spreadsheet.
+The first row of a dataframe is typically represented as the header, and the header is defined by the names of the list components.
+Each column in a dataframe can store different data types, referred to as variables, and each row represents an observation across multiple variables.

+Since dataframes resemble spreadsheets, data can be inserted in various ways to suit specific needs.
+There are multiple possibilities for data insertion.

 | Product | apple | Banana|
 |----------|-------|-------|
 |price store A| 23 | 56|
 | price store B | 67| 80|

-It is not dataframe because here price store is divided into two parts.
-If we rearrange the data by taking product is one variable and price is next variable  and store is one variable then it become dataframe.
+This isn't a dataframe because the "price" data is divided into two parts.
+To transform this data into a dataframe, we would need to rearrange it by treating "product" as one variable, "price" as the next variable, and "store" as another variable.
+Once this rearrangement is done, it will become a dataframe.

 |Product | Price | Store|
 |--------|--------|-----|